pitt-crc/keystone-api/README.md

 The following section details useful information for application contributors.

-## Debug Mode
+### Debug Mode

 Running the application in debug mode enables/disables various features to aid in the development process.
 In addition to enabling the standard debugging behavior provided by Django:
 - A `/docs` page is enabled with full API documentation for the parent application
 - User permissions are disabled for all API endpoints
 - A web GUI is enabled for easier interaction with API endpoints
-  - Tracebacks are provided in the browser when an excepting occurs (a Django standard)
+- Tracebacks are provided in the browser when an exception occurs (a Django standard)